fcirillo00/fuzztruction-net/README.md

 OpenVPN needs to run in user mode, which requires a pre-created tun0 device and sudo wrapper script for running ip commands.
 OpenVPN binaries need net capabilities inside Rust "jail".

 This is all taken care of in `init.sh`.

+Source code of openvpn has been modified to flush dev tun0/1 at init